Hurricane Fiona recovery: How you can help regenerate the ecosystems protecting our Island

 Ways to help: Volunteering

 Since Hurricane Fiona, Island Nature Trust has had an outpouring of offers to help with the cleanup – thank you!
 We truly appreciate your support.
-For those of you wanting to donate your time toward stewardship efforts, please reach out to our Engagement and Outreach Coordinator at email@example.com.
-Johanna will be able to take your information and add you to our contact list.
+For those of you wanting to donate your time toward stewardship efforts, please reach out to our Engagement team here so we can take your information and add you to our contact list.

 Over the coming months, our Land Stewardship Team will be busy across the province assessing damage at all of our protected natural areas and clearing footpaths in order to re-open them for public access.
 While it will be an ongoing process, we are confident in the abilities and skills of our trained staff.
 We will be sure to reach out if extra hands are required for any of this work, where necessary and when it is safe to do so.